rogerkeays/shotput/README.md

 ## Related Resources

   * [otpclient](https://https://github.com/paolostivanin/OTPClient): another linux OTP utility which includes a command line tool
+  * [otpauth](https://github.com/dim13/otpauth/): a tool which can convert Google Authenticator links to standard oauth secret keys
+  * [How to use TOTP with Google accounts](https://webapps.stackexchange.com/questions/127464/enabling-2fa-on-a-google-account-how-to-get-totp-secret): because Google is "not a conventional company".
+  * [How to extract TOTP secrets from the MyGov app](https://gist.github.com/hacker1024/5d0845863e2dced27fd5eebc4ac95a39): for Australians who are over installing broken apps.
+  * [python-vipacess](https://github.com/dlenski/python-vipaccess): can be used to provision a secret key for Symantec VIP Access without installing any apps.
   * [More stuff you never knew you wanted](https://rogerkeays.com).